Dementia praecox: First use of the term

-Dementia is an ancient term which has been in use since at least the time of Lucretius in 50 B.C.E. where it meant "being out of one's mind".
+Dementia is an ancient term which has been in use since at least the time of Lucretius in 50 BC where it meant "being out of one's mind".
 Until the seventeenth century, dementia referred to states of cognitive and behavioural deterioration leading to psychosocial incompetence.
 This condition could be innate or acquired, and the concept had no reference to a necessarily irreversible condition.
 It is the concept in this popular notion of psychosocial incapacity that forms the basis for the idea of legal incapacity.
 By the eighteenth century, at the period when the term entered into European medical discourse, clinical concepts were added to the vernacular understanding such that dementia was now associated with intellectual deficits arising from any cause and at any age.
 By the end of the nineteenth century, the modern 'cognitive paradigm' of dementia was taking root.
 This holds that dementia is understood in terms of criteria relating to aetiology, age and course which excludes former members of the family of the demented such as adults with acquired head trauma or children with cognitive deficits.
 Moreover, it was now understood as an irreversible condition and a particular emphasis was placed on memory loss in regard to the deterioration of intellectual functions.

 The term démence précoce was used in passing to describe the characteristics of a subset of young mental patients by the French physician Bénédict Augustin Morel in 1852 in the first volume of his Études cliniques. and the term is used more frequently in his textbook Traité des maladies mentales which was published in 1860.
 Morel, whose name will be forever associated with religiously inspired concept of degeneration theory in psychiatry, used the term in a descriptive sense and not to define a specific and novel diagnostic category.
 It was applied as a means of setting apart a group of young men and women with "stupor".
 As such their condition was characterised by a certain torpor, enervation, and disorder of the will and was related to the diagnostic category of melancholia.
 He did not conceptualise their state as irreversible and thus his use of the term dementia was equivalent to that formed in the eighteenth century as outlined above.